Navigating Care

 Self Care and Peer Support

-These forms of support can work together.
 Peer support and self care do not replace medical or psychological treatment.
+They work alongside it.

 • Establishing regular eating structure